Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 and all necessary graphical user interface libraries.
 It boots an X server and the `LXDE desktop environment <http://www.lxde.org>`__ with auto login.
 If the program you run on the RED Brick uses a graphical interface it will show up on the desktop.
-The typical screen resolution is TODO.
+The screen resolution should automatically adapt to the prefered resolution of the connector HDMI monitor.
-You can configure the screen resolution over LXDE.
+If you want to change it, you can configure the screen resolution over LXDE.
 Of course you don't have to use the HDMI port and can execute non graphical programs on this image.

 The **fast image** comes without graphical interface support and has no X, LXDE and other graphical libraries preinstalled.
 Drivers for the GPU are not loaded,